reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 <Intro>

-`useCallback` is a React Hook that lets you reuse a function definition from a past render.
+`useCallback` is a React Hook that lets you cache a function definition between re-renders.

 ```js
 const memoizedFn = useCallback(fn, dependencies)